 Most people think of protein.
 And it is important because it is the building block of hair.
 So if you don’t get enough, your hair will be weaker and grow more slowly.

 But there are other nutrients you may be missing, like biotin.
 For hair health, biotin promotes an overall healthy scalp and hair growth.
-If you aren’t getting enough biotin, you may have brittle or thin hair.
+If you aren’t getting enough biotin, you may have brittle or or thin hair, but what foods have biotin for hair growth?
 So make sure to add the top picks of beef liver, eggs, salmon, sunflower seeds as well as low-fat cheese and avocados to your menu.

 What Food Is Highest In Biotin?

 We know what foods have biotin.
-The most popular being eggs, organ meats, nuts and certain vegetables.
+The foods high in biotin are eggs, organ meats, nuts and certain vegetables.
 But is the amount of biotin the same?

 Not exactly.
 And for plant-based sources, the season can actually affect the biotin content.
 Plus certain processing techniques, like canning, can reduce the amount of biotin.